 Pela has makes eco-friendly cases for all types of smartphones, not just iPhones.
-What’s great Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.
+What’s great about Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.

 I love my Pela case and I became an ambassador for the company.
 You might find me posting often about Pela on my Instagram.

 Here’s my affiliate link if you plan on buying one, I promise you’ll love it and you’ll feel good about making an eco-conscious purchase.
 It doesn’t cost you anything to use the link but, it may provide me with a small commission.

 In case you are on the fence, Pela Case is currently offering a “Buy One, Get One Free” deal so that you can wash them often during this pandemic.

 So, to sum it all up, only buy if you need to, buy second-hand when you can, and if you are buying new, consider what the products are made of.
 If they are made of plastic, buy stuff made from recycled plastic when and if possible.